 Automated refill requests, adherence reminders, and pharmacy coordination through conversational interface.

-Grewal Eye Institute Results
+ROI Case Study: Grewal Eye Institute

 2026 State AI Healthcare Regulations

-California AB 489 (Effective January 1, 2026)
+California AB 489 (January 1, 2026)

 Prevents AI misrepresentation as licensed healthcare providers.
-Prohibits AI developers from using titles, terms, or design elements implying AI possesses healthcare license.
+Prohibits AI developers from using titles implying AI possesses a healthcare license.
+Enforcement: Healthcare licensing boards can pursue injunctions.

-Texas TRAIGA (Effective January 1, 2026)
+Texas TRAIGA (January 1, 2026)

 Requires "conspicuous written disclosure" of AI use in diagnosis/treatment before or during interaction.
-Emergency care disclosure required "as soon as reasonably practicable."
+Penalties: $10,000-$200,000 per violation; $2,000-$40,000 per day for continued violations.

-Colorado AI Act (Effective June 30, 2026)
+Colorado AI Act (June 30, 2026)

-HIPAA Exemption: Does not apply to HIPAA-covered entities providing AI recommendations that require provider action (not auto-implemented)
+Requires impact assessments before deploying high-risk AI systems, plus annual assessments.
+HIPAA Exemption: Does not apply to HIPAA-covered entities providing AI recommendations that require provider action.

-HIPAA-Compliant AI Chatbot Implementation Checklist
+HIPAA-Compliant AI Implementation Checklist

 Technical Requirements